 Running any type of business carries a certain amount of risk.
-You rely on your own ability to attract customers and generate profits in order make your living, and to help others make their living as well.
+You rely on your own ability to attract customers and generate profits in order to make your living and to help others make their living as well.
 If your business is a restaurant, there are additional things to consider, such as food safety and possible liquor licensing.
 It is also necessary to carry some sort of restaurant insurance in order to protect yourself, your employees, your customers, and your business.

 What is Restaurant Insurance?

 The type of restaurant insurance a business carries depends a lot on the specifics of their restaurant including

 - Where it is located,